-U.S. News & World Report has ranked our cancer, lung cancer surgery, ovarian cancer surgery, and colon cancer surgery services as “high performing,” placing us in the top 10% of cancer centers in the nation.
+U.S. News & World Report has ranked our cancer, lung cancer surgery, blood cancer, uterine cancer surgery, and colon cancer surgery services as “high performing,” placing us in the top 10% of cancer centers in the nation.
 We're also the only cancer center in Virginia listed in Becker’s 100 hospitals and health systems with great oncology programs.

 How Cancer Clinical Trials Differ

 In some clinical trials, people don't get the drug being tested.
 They get a placebo, which doesn't have anything in it.
 Cancer clinical trials are different.
 While you might not get the drug the trial is studying, you’ll get the same treatment your doctor would prescribe anyway.

 The bottom line: You will get treatment, no matter what.

 Ask your doctor all of your questions.
 Find out what risks you face, as well as the benefits.

 - Treatments in clinical studies have met rigorous standards and tests in order to be given to humans.